Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 This is what "safer" actually looks like with SF Pretrial.

 Not opinions.
 Not anecdotes.
-Audited outcomes from 2023 — the kind decision-makers should have been seeing for years, and somehow haven't.
+Audited outcomes by multiple sources — the kind decision-makers should have been seeing for years, and somehow haven't.

 93%